MicrosoftDocs/Devices-docs/surface/ethernet-adapters-and-surface-device-deployment.md

 The following Ethernet devices are supported for network boot with Surface devices:

+- Surface Thunderbolt 4 Dock
+- Surface Dock 2
+- Surface Dock
 - Surface USB-C to Ethernet and USB 3.0 Adapter
 - Surface USB 3.0 to Gigabit Ethernet Adapter
 - Microsoft USB-C Travel Hub
-- Surface Dock
-- Surface Dock 2
 - Docking Station for Surface 3
 - Docking Station for Surface Pro 3
 - Docking Station for Surface Pro and Surface Pro 2